immuta/incubator-hawq/depends/libhdfs3/osx/README.md

 # Packging LibHdfs3 for Mac OS X
 This directory contains
-- build script for osx for developign libhdfs3
+- build script for osx for developing libhdfs3
 - homebrew formula to install libhdfs3 on osx

 ## Installing libhdfs3